python-microscopy/python-microscopy/docs/ConfiguringPYMEAcquire.rst

 ---------------------
 The easiest way to get your hardware up and running is to copy and modify one of the existing scripts.
 There you will see functions with two decorators, ``init_hardware`` and ``init_gui``.
-As their names suggest, these correspond to functions which either initialize a hardware component, or set up a GUI panel for hardware once it is initialized and the main PYME Acquire GUI has been created.
+As their names suggest, these correspond to functions which either initialize a hardware component, or set up a GUI panel.
+Each ``init_hardware`` function runs in it's own background thread, effectively parallelising the hardware initialisation phase and improving startup time.
+To wait for all the hardware initialisation tasks to complete, we add a ``joinBGInit()`` call at the end of the init script. ``init_gui`` functions, in contrast are defferred until all the hardware is initialised (the init script completes) **and** the main PYMEAcquire GUI has been created.

 For example, the blocks to initialize an AOTF-shuttered laser, and its GUI controls could look like: